 The culmination of several serendipitous moments—a timely stock purchase, the faithfulness of a Board member, the willingness of a congregation to hear the Bethany story, and the response of a faithful servant—have become a blessing to those who have given and those who will receive.
 The Eula G. and Ray L. Fyock Scholarship will be available to students pursuing ministry through either graduate or academy programs, a legacy that will bless new generations of leadership, and the church they serve.

 Eula lived several years to see her scholarship endowment support Bethany students.
 She died at the wonderfully seasoned age of 98, knowing she had provided support for the next generation of ministry leadership.
 Since Eula's death, her daughter Joan has continued to support the endowment both through current gifts and through several planned gift strategies.
-A new video of Joan telling her story will be linked here by early July.
+A new video of Joan telling her story will be linked here by mid to late July.
 Watch for it!